Chinese Indonesian Batik

 Over the years, when religions changed at the court level, the common people embraced elements of each new religion as an additional layer on top of their original local beliefs, resulting in a religious melting pot.
 As a result, Islam is expressed in Indonesia in a different way than it is in other parts of the world.
 Aceh, western Sumatra, western Java, southeastern Kalimantan, and portions of the Lesser Sunda Islands are the areas where the faith is most closely observed, followed by the rest of Indonesia.

 On the Indonesian island of Java, Muslims who adhere to orthodox customs are referred to as santri.
 While the abangan follow a more syncretic tradition, their beliefs and customs are heavily impacted by their ancestors' beliefs and traditions.
 With the advent of a more religiously conscious middle class, particularly since the late twentieth century, the abangan style of belief has been losing ground while more traditional Muslim behaviors have been gaining ground.
-People at all levels, on the other hand, pay close attention to the many local rites that happen when people are born, die, and get married.
-Ceremonies (selamatan) are held on all important occasions.
+On the other hand, people at all levels pay close attention to the many local rites that happen when people are born, die, and get married.
+Ceremonies (selamatan) are held on all critical occasions.

 Chinese Indonesian Rural Life

 Rice fields cover much of Java's flatland and, in many places, ascend the hillsides in terraces, making it the most prevalent type of habitation.
-The rural village is the most common type of settlement on Java, and it is where most people live.
+The rural village is the most common type of settlement in Java, and it is where most people live.
 Clusters of coconut, palm, and fruit trees, which mark the locations of communities across the countryside, may be seen scattered around the countryside.
-Everywhere in central and eastern Java, there are many communities like this one.
+There are many communities like this one everywhere in central and eastern Java.
 Some of them have big populations, and others don't.

 Chinese Indonesian Villages

-In each village, the inhabitants come together to create a group that is homogenous in terms of economic situations as well as social interests and outlooks.
-In many situations, particularly in irrigated regions, there is a great deal of labor exchange between neighbors.
+In each village, the inhabitants come together to create a homogenous group regarding economic situations, social interests, and outlooks.
+In many cases, particularly in irrigated regions, there is a great deal of labor exchange between neighbors.
 As a result of the overpopulation of densely inhabited regions, the average farm size has shrunk, and the number of landless rural residents has increased, with the majority of them working either as agricultural laborers, sharecroppers, or temporary workers in urban areas.

 Buildings are well divided and are often constructed of frame and bamboo with roofs of red tile or coconut fibers.
-However, houses constructed of locally manufactured bricks are becoming increasingly common, particularly among the affluent families in the area.
-Village life is characterized by the presence of goats, poultry, banana and papaya trees, as well as a large number of small children.
+However, houses constructed of locally manufactured bricks are becoming increasingly common, particularly among affluent families in the area.
+The presence of goats, poultry, banana, and papaya trees, and many small children characterizes village life.

 The rural structure differs significantly from one location to another.
-The original multiunit longhouses of some Dayak villages in Kalimantan, for example, have been preserved alongside contemporary single-family residences, the building of which has been heavily supported by the local authorities.
+For example, the original multiunit longhouses of some Dayak villages in Kalimantan have been preserved alongside contemporary single-family residences, the building of which has been heavily supported by the local authorities.

-Hindu shrines, public structures, and bigger temples may be found in the Balinese villages that are clustered together like a maze of fortified family compounds.
-In addition, the Batak villages near Lake Toba in northern Sumatra, the Minangkabau villages in western Sumatra, and the Toraja villages in southern Celebes all have their own distinctive construction and architectural styles to distinguish them from one another.
+Hindu shrines, public structures, and bigger temples may be found in the Balinese villages clustered together like a maze of fortified family compounds.
+In addition, the Batak villages near Lake Toba in northern Sumatra, the Minangkabau villages in western Sumatra, and the Toraja villages in southern Celebes all have distinctive construction and architectural styles to distinguish them.

-Similar to settlement form, rural social trends in Indonesia are highly variable across the country's archipelago.
-When it comes to organized organizations above the level of a family, there are few in Java, but settlements on the neighboring island of Bali have a plethora of groups that are involved in working, dancing, and other activities, many of which are tied to Hindu festivals.
+Similar to settlement forms, rural social trends in Indonesia are highly variable across the country's archipelago.
+When it comes to organized organizations above the level of a family, there are few in Java.
+Still, settlements on the neighboring island of Bali have many groups involved in working, dancing, and other activities, many of which are tied to Hindu festivals.
 Many Dayak tribes rely on a system of reciprocal labor to work the rice fields during the especially labor-intensive periods of the agricultural cycle, which is particularly prevalent in the Philippines.

 Chinese Indonesian City Life

-In comparison to other nations that are at a comparable stage of economic development, Indonesia has a low overall degree of urbanization.
-Individuals from rural families live and work in urban areas on Java and abroad, but they return to their hometowns at least once every six months, which can be explained in part by the phenomena of nonpermanent, or "circular," migration on the island.
+Compared to other nations at a comparable stage of economic development, Indonesia has a low overall degree of urbanization.
+Individuals from rural families live and work in urban areas on Java and abroad.
+Still, they return to their hometowns at least once every six months, partly explained by nonpermanent, or "circular," migration on the island.
 Cities of all sizes are growing quickly, even though there is a lot of difference in how quickly cities grow in different parts of the country.

-With the exception of the majority of Indonesia's main metropolitan regions (e.g., Jakarta, Surabaya, and Medan), few of the country's cities have the heterogeneity of a real urban center, as can be seen in the following chart.
+With the exception of most of Indonesia's central metropolitan regions (e.g., Jakarta, Surabaya, and Medan), only some of the country's cities have the heterogeneity of an actual urban center, as seen in the following chart.
 Instead, they serve as the economic, administrative, cultural, and social hubs for large areas of densely populated and different regions of the United States.

-The expansion of cities has not been matched by an expansion of industry, and the future for a large portion of the urban population is still dominated by rural issues.
+An expansion of industry has yet to match the development of cities, and rural issues still dominate the future for a large portion of the urban population.
 While living in urban kampongs (villages), large sections of the population, especially in Jakarta, continue to practice traditional rural customs and traditions.
-Although urban people enjoy a greater quality of life than their rural counterparts, the availability of suitable housing, drinkable water, and public transit services continues to be a major source of worry.
+Although urban people enjoy a more excellent quality of life than their rural counterparts, the availability of suitable housing, drinkable water, and public transit services remains a significant source of worry.

-Four of Indonesia's five main cities—Jakarta, Surabaya, Bandung, and Bekasi—are located on Java; the other, Medan, is located on the island of Sumatra.
+Four of Indonesia's five main cities—Jakarta, Surabaya, Bandung, and Bekasi—are on Java; the other, Medan, is on the island of Sumatra.
 Jakarta is the country's capital and largest city.
-These five cities may be called metropolitan centers rather than significant provincial towns since they are home to the majority of the country's political, banking, and business institutions.
-Another group of significant cities, including Semarang, Padang, and Palembang, as well as Makassar (Ujungpandang), serve as administrative and commercial centers for their respective provinces and, with the exception of Semarang, have only limited international relations.
+These five cities may be called metropolitan centers rather than significant provincial towns since they are home to the country's political, banking, and business institutions.
+Another group of significant cities, including Semarang, Padang, Palembang, and Makassar (Ujungpandang), serve as administrative and commercial centers for their respective provinces and, except for Semarang, have only limited international relations.

 Subscribe to our newsletter